-One in two homes in Amsterdam are owned by semi-public housing associations.
-The city has been selling off such homes in hopes of reducing rents in the private market.
+One in two homes in Amsterdam is owned by semi-public housing associations.
+The city has sold off such homes in hopes of reducing rents in the private market.
 It also demands that private developers include affordable rental apartments in new buildings.

 Berlin is trying the opposite approach.
 Rather than relax regulations that limit rent increases and make it impossible for landlords to evict tenants who pay their rent on time, the city has implemented a five-year, across-the-board rent freeze.
 The result: fewer homes will be built until the end of the freeze is in sight.

-America’s notoriously underfunded bridges, railways, roads and tunnels have made “Infrastructure Week” the Godot of Washington DC: every president promises improvement, but everyone is still waiting.
+America’s notoriously underfunded bridges, railways, roads and tunnels have made “Infrastructure Week” the Godot of Washington DC: every president promises investment, but everyone is still waiting.

 This is a debate we don’t need to have again: there is no doubt privatized businesses have been more efficient than state companies.